 The District has also established its own policy regarding debt management (Policy 4.02: Cash Reserves and Debt Management - see Appendix).
-The purpose of the debt policy is to maintain a balance between current funding sources and debt financing over each five-year plan horizon in order to retain the District's financing flexibility and achieve the lowest cost of financing.
+The purpose of the debt policy is to maintain a reasonable balance between debt and current revenue financing of capital projects, which is critical to retaining the District's financing flexibility.
+The policy also calls for the District to comply with all applicable requirements and ensure that issuance of all debt conforms to the District's overriding principle of exercising responsible financial management.